dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 - If you have your conditional access policy settings configured to use Exchange Active Sync (EAS) in the Intune classic portal, see [instructions in this topic](#to-reassign-intune-device-based-conditional-access-policies-for-eas-clients) to **reassign EAS conditional access policy settings in the new Azure portal**.

-> [!TIP]
-> This topic provides screenshots comparing the user experience in both Intune classic portal and the new Azure portal.

 ### To verify your device-based conditional access policies in the Intune classic portal

 1. Go to [Intune classic portal](https://manage.microsoft.com), and sign in with your credentials.